Coverage for aiocoap / transports / tcp.py: 92%

 17def _extract_message_size(data: bytes):

-18 """Read out the full length of a CoAP messsage represented by data.
+18 """Read out the full length of a CoAP message represented by data.

 19